waynetee/tp/docs/UserGuide.md

 This section describes the requirements of certain fields.

 ### Property/buyer names
-* Names must only contain alphanumerical characters, spaces and hyphens (`-`).
+* Names must only contain alphanumeric characters, spaces and hyphens (`-`).
-* Names have a maximum allowed length of 50.
+* Names have a maximum allowed length of 50 and cannot be blank.
 * Buyers with identical names are not allowed.

 ### Property addresses
-* Addresses must only contain alphanumerical characters or the following special characters:
+* Addresses must only contain alphanumeric characters or the following special characters:
   * spaces
   * hyphens (`-`)
   * commas (`,`)
   * semicolons (`;`)
   * hashes (`#`)
-* Addresses have a maximum allowed length of 100.
+* Addresses have a maximum allowed length of 100 and cannot be blank.
 * Properties with identical addresses are not allowed.

 ### Property prices and buyer budget